 My role is incredibly flexible, and I get to try something new every day.
-I might be helping an important client resolve a question.
-I might write content for our Help Center or manage an integration that will enhance the my team’s operations.
+On one day, I might be helping an important client resolve a question.
+Then I might write content for our Help Center or manage an integration that will enhance my team’s operations.
 I can start conversations with people across the company, from salespeople to engineers and peers to VPs, about key initiatives or projects.
 Never a dull moment!

 What are the biggest challenges you face in this role?

 How I spend the most valuable resource – time!
 In support, a lot comes at me and everything can feel urgent.
 Keeping a to-do list is key.
-I try to get as much information as I can about the requirements and priorities for the things I’m working on so that I can separate the important-and-urgent from the important-but-not-urgent.
+I try to get as much information as I can about the requirements and priorities for the things on my plate.
+Then I can separate the important-and-urgent from the important-but-not-urgent.
 Some things have to get done ASAP, and some things need to go to the back burner for a bit.

 What teams/individuals do you work with cross-functionally?
 Can you give an example of a time when you collaborated with another group/individual?

 Customer Support touches a lot of different teams across the company, from Sales and Account Management to Product and Engineering.
 For example, I receive product feedback from clients and it’s my job to make sure that feedback gets to the attention of the Product team.
 One time, after receiving a significant amount of feedback from a particular client in a short timespan, I connected with a colleague in Product and we determined that we needed to get a better sense of that client’s workflow.
 We both did research and held a meeting with a colleague from our Professional Services team who we knew was very familiar with the client.

 The information we gathered informed the way the Product team could prioritize development to fulfill the client’s most important feedback.
 It also helped me devise a workaround that the client could use in the meantime.